 Why Would an Employer Want to Check My Credit?

 Some employers look for stability and trustworthiness in an applicant’s credit report.
-In fact, according to a 2012 Society of Human Resource Management (SHRM) survey report, 47% of employers check a job candidate’s credit report as part of the hiring process.
+In fact, according to a 2018 HR.com report sponsored by the National Association of Background Screeners (NABS), 31% of employers do a credit check on some candidates, and 16% check the credit report of all candidates.

 What Exactly Can an Employer Check?